MoketeTyabekana/fnb-app-academy/README.md

 # FNB App Academy

-This repository contains a collection of web development projects created as part of the FNB App Academy program.
-Each folder represents a different project or themed mini-app, showcasing HTML, CSS, and JavaScript skills.
+This repository contains a collection of web development and Python programming projects created as part of the FNB App Academy program.
+Each folder represents a different project or themed mini-app, showcasing HTML, CSS, JavaScript, and Python skills.

 ## Projects Overview